Targeting your ads

 - Content keywords: Choose words that are relevant to your product or service to target users making searches using those same terms.
 You can tailor a set of keywords to manually reach certain demographics or meet specific goals.
 For instance, you can change your keywords to reflect seasonal interests or make the most of a sale.

 - Display expansion for search: Let AdWords find users for you with a combination of automated bidding and smart targeting.
 Display expansion works for both Search and Display campaigns, targeting high-performance moments for the best results.

 If you run a dog daycare center in San Francisco, California, you could add the keyword "doggie daycare," and "San Francisco and nearby cities," as the target location for your AdWords campaign.
 Then, when people in San Francisco type "doggie daycare" on Google, they could see your ad next to the search results.

-If your business sells costumes, you could add the keyword "buy costumes" and the topic "Hobbies & Leisure > Special Occasions > Holidays & Seasonal Events," and target your image ad to iPhones or Android devices.
-Then, when people visit sites on the Display Network that have information about buying costumes, or webpages about Halloween or Mardi Gras from their Android phones, they could see your image ad.
+If your business sells costumes, you could add the keyword "buy costumes" and the topic "Hobbies & Leisure > Special Occasions > Holidays & Seasonal Events," to target your image ad at iPhones or Android devices.
+Then, people could see your image ad when they use their Android phones to visit sites on the Display Network that have information about buying costumes, Halloween or Mardi Gras.

 Keep in mind